 When your child is ill, please contact ILTexas to let us know he or she will not be attending that day.
-Students must be fever-free without the use of fever-reducing medication and must be free of vomiting/diarrhea without the use of diarrhea suppressing medication for at least 24 hours before returning to school.
+Students must be fever-free without the use of fever-reducing medication and must be free of vomiting/diarrhea without the use of diarrhea suppressing medication for at least 48 hours before returning to school.

 If a student becomes ill during the school day, he or she must receive permission from the teacher before reporting to the school nurse.
-If the nurse determines that the child should go home, the nurse will contact the parent.
+If the nurse determines that the child should go home, the nurse will contact the parent and initiate Hazel Health with prior parental consent.